codio-templates/hello-turtle-c-/.guides/content/New-Page-a7f5.md

 ---

 ## Printing to the Console
-As you learn C++, you will write code in the text editor to the left. *There is already some code there we will cover later*.
+As you learn C++, you will write code in the text editor to the left. *There is already some code there that we will cover later*.
 For now, use a `cout` command to see the output of your program.
-Enter the code below and click the `TRY IT` button.
+Copy and paste the code below into the text editor on the left.
+Make sure your code is in between the `//add code below this line` and `//add code above this line` comments.
+Then click the `TRY IT` button to see what is outputted by the code.

 ```c++
 cout << "Hello world!";